colabottles/toddl/posts/an-event-apart-boston-2019.md

 Dan followed with how my role with the design system can be the most efficient it could be.
 I talked with both of them about how to get started and how I can make a design system from nothing that will do the job it needs to do for the company I work for.

 Both Brad and Dan were, and are, great to talk to about this topic.
 They provided me with answers to my questions.
 They touched on how you don't have to go guns-a-blazing and try to do everything in a design syste at once.
-Start of small, meet the needs and boundaries of what you're doing and go from there.
+Start off small, meet the needs and boundaries of what you're doing and go from there.
 Run your design system and it's evolution in tandem witht he project you or you and your team are currently working on.
 I even won a prize during __&ldquo;Name That Design System!&rdquo;__ (A small victory).

 That wrapped up a busy Day Two in which my head was overflowing with ideas and information.
 Then it was onward to&hellip;